 RISKS AND COMPLICATIONS OF TRANSFUSION — The risks and potential long term complications of red blood cell transfusion, and strategies to minimize these risks and complications, are discussed separately.
 These include the following:

 ●Infection is a risk of transfusion since transfusion-transmitted pathogens (eg, viruses, bacteria, and parasites) can be transmitted if they are present in donor blood and if they escape detection by screening assays.
 In addition, some studies have reported that transfusion-mediated immunosuppression may lead to increased risk of postoperative bacterial infection.
 (See "Transfusion transmitted bacterial infection" and "Transfusion transmitted HIV infection and AIDS" and "Epidemiology and transmission of hepatitis C virus infection", section on 'Blood transfusion' and "Epidemiology, transmission, and prevention of hepatitis B virus infection", section on 'Transfusion' and "Leukoreduction to prevent complications of blood transfusion", section on 'Potential adverse effects of transfused leukocytes'.)

 ●Allergic and immune transfusion reactions can occur in any patient, and are more common in multiply-transfused patients.
-(See "Immunologic blood transfusion reactions" and "Transfusion-associated immune and non immune-mediated hemolysis" and "Transfusion-related acute lung injury (TRALI)".)
+(See "Immunologic transfusion reactions" and "Hemolytic transfusion reactions" and "Transfusion-related acute lung injury (TRALI)".)

 ●Volume overload is typically a concern in the elderly, small children, and those with compromised cardiac function.
 (See "Transfusion reactions caused by chemical and physical agents".)